 - 3-story buildings with elevator access.

 - On-site parking is limited, however, additional parking is available 3 blocks away.

-- Amenities include two Community Centers to support study, lounge, and dining activities, a recreation game room, a fitness center, and a small convenience store.
+- Amenities include two Community Centers to support study, lounge, and dining activities, a recreation game room, and a fitness center.